 Short: Maggie the Cat is the author of Don’t Scratch the Carpet and Other Advice to Ignore.
 She blogs at CatOnaColdTinRoof.wordpress.com.
 (20 words)

 Medium: Maggie the Cat was adopted in 1996 and has since written volumes about domestic cat life.
-She is founder and annual keynote speaker of the Sleep in the Sunshine summit in Atlanta and hosts a variety of call-in internet radio shows about cat happiness, exercise, and interacting with human counterparts.
+She is founder and an annual keynote speaker of the Sleep in the Sunshine summit in Atlanta and hosts a variety of call-in internet radio shows about cat happiness, exercise, and interacting with human counterparts.
 Her other books include Bookshelves, Bathtubs, and Laundry Baskets: Hiding from Human Toddlers and Napping the Good Nap: How to Let Go of the Guilt and Enjoy Your “Me-ow” Time.
 She lives in Raleigh, NC, where she blogs at CatOnaColdTinRoof.wordpress.com and definitely does not scratch the carpet.
 (97 words)